kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 * [Other Notes](#other-notes)
 * [Exam structure in January 2019](#exam-structure-in-january-2019)

+## AWS Services Documentation
+<a href="https://docs.aws.amazon.com/index.html#lang/en_us" target="_blank">Documentation of all AWS Services</a>

 ## Identity and Access Management
 ### IAM Policies

 > Control what this user can do in AWS.

--IAM policies can be assigned to IAM users, groups and roles.
+- IAM policies can be assigned to IAM users, groups and roles.
 - Sample IAM policy for allowing PUT object action on Amazon S3 bucket:

 ```